mobilise-d/mobgap/docs/guides/common_datatypes.md

 This event dataframe can have additional columns that contain additional information about the events.
 For example, the `ic` column is often accompanied by a `lr_label` column that contains the label of the leg (`left`/`right`) that the initial contact was detected on.
-For more information see {py:module}`~gaitlink.lrd`.
+For more information see {py:mod}`~gaitlink.lrd`.

 ### Per-Second Gait Parameters

 For the Cadence and Stride Length estimation (and potentially other parameters in the future) we expect the output to be on a per-second level (i.e. one parameter per second of data).
-Learn more about the reasoning behind this in the [Q&A](q_and_a.md#Why-per-second-value-output-for-CAD/SL/Gaitspeed?).
+Learn more about the reasoning behind this in the [Q&A](#q&a__sec_vals).
 These dataframes have one or multiple columns that contain the respective parameter (e.g. `cad_spm`).
-The name of the column should be the parameter name or a common abreviation of it joined with the unit of the parameter (e.g. `cad_spm` for cadence in steps per minute).
+The name of the column should be the parameter name or a common abbreviation of it joined with the unit of the parameter (e.g. `cad_spm` for cadence in steps per minute).

 The index of the dataframe contains the sample marking the center of the respective second relative to the start of the